 Less Time Planning More Time Doing

 Planning travel can be stressful, especially when organising accommodation, activities and transport.
-Making itineraries and working all the fine details is a lot of work.
+Making itineraries and working on all the fine details is a lot of work.

 Stray also have their preferred accommodation providers at each stop.
 Ideal if you don’t want to spend hours looking at accommodation booking websites.
 All you have to do is simply go with the flow and let your guide reserve a room for you.